reyestech/NMAP-Runbook/README.md

 Nmap supports multiple output formats to display scan results, such as plain text, XML, and grepable formats.
 This flexibility allows users to analyze scan results in various environments and integrate them with other tools and systems.
 - <b > Presenting scan results in various formats.
 - <b > Includes plain text, XML, and grepable formats.
-- <b > Allows for easy analysis and integration with other tools.
+Allows for easy analysis and integration with other tools.

 Extensibility  <br />
 Nmap's architecture is designed to be extensible, allowing third-party developers to create plugins, scripts, and additional features to enhance its functionality.
-- <b > Nmap's architecture allows for creating plugins and scripts.
+Nmap's architecture allows for creating plugins and scripts.
-- <b > Enhances functionality and customization.
+Enhances functionality and customization.
 - <b > Contributes to a rich ecosystem of community-contributed scripts and plugins.

 Legal and Ethical Considerations <br />
-Nmap is a valuable tool network administrators, security professionals, and researchers use.
-However, it's crucial to understand that utilizing Nmap for network scanning of networks that are not owned by you or do not have explicit permission for scanning is unethical and illegal.
-This unauthorized network scanning can lead to privacy violations, computer intrusion, and illicit access laws.
+Nmap is a valuable tool used by network administrators, security professionals, and researchers.
+However, it's crucial to understand that using Nmap for network scanning on networks that are not owned by you or for which you do not have explicit permission is unethical and illegal.
+Unauthorized network scanning can lead to privacy violations, computer intrusion, and unauthorized access to sensitive information.
 Therefore, using Nmap responsibly while staying within the boundaries of applicable laws and regulations is essential.
 Purpose  <br />
 - <b > Network discovery
 - <b > Port scanning